-Horizontal To further promote the interagency cooperation with national authorities on coast guard functions at EU and international level Objectives Outcomes To further promote the interagency cooperation with national authorities on coast guard functions at EU and international level.
-Tasks: To hold the joint Annual European Coast Guard Event (AECGE) in 2024 under the coordination of EFCA (as chair of the TWA), in line with the experience gained at the previous annual events, while enhancing interaction between participants To ensure the joint participation of the three Agencies in European and international maritime events with coast guard relevance.
-To coordinate the cooperation with regional Coast Guard Functions Fora.
-To coordinate the implementation of the adopted interagency communication plan for 2024.
-To implement the 'Greening Award initiative' and present the awards at the AECGE, with EMSA acting as the secretariat of the Award 2023-2024.
-To contribute as required to the updated European Maritime Security Strategy (EUMSS) and its Action Plan.
+- To hold the joint Annual European Coast Guard Event (AECGE) in 2024 under the coordination of EFCA (as chair of the TWA), in line with the experience gained at the previous annual events, while enhancing interaction between participants - To ensure the joint participation of the three Agencies in European and international maritime events with coast guard relevance. - To coordinate the cooperation with regional Coast Guard Functions Fora. - 4) To coordinate the implementation of the adopted interagency communication plan for 2024. - 5) To implement the 'Greening Award initiative' and present the awards at the AECGE, with EMSA acting as the secretariat of the Award 2023-2024. - 6) To contribute as required to the updated European Maritime Security Strategy (EUMSS) and its Action Plan.

 The interagency cooperation on coast guard functions was promoted at the EU and international levels.
-The following activities were undertaken: 1) The Annual European Coast Guard Event (AECGE) was held on the 25-27 June in Santa Cruz de Tenerife, Spain, under the coordination of EFCA.
+The following activities were undertaken:

+- The Annual European Coast Guard Event (AECGE) was held on the 25-27 June in Santa Cruz de Tenerife, Spain, under the coordination of EFCA.
 Approximately 100 participants attended from EU MSs, EFTA, SAC, and EU bodies.
-The event was organised into three different thematic sessions, covering Multipurpose Maritime Operations (MMOs), Capacity Building and the Exchange Programme, and the Common Information Sharing Environment (CISE).
-2) The Agencies participated in several coast guard-related events including the European Commission in Svendborg, Denmark, on 30-31 May 2024, where a joint workshop on 'Innovative technologies in support of coast guard functions' was held.
-3) EFCA, EMSA, and Frontex participated in all the relevant Coast Guard-related activities and events as follows: a.
-In the framework of the European Coast Guard Functions Forum (ECGFF), three workshops were co-organised by the Agencies in cooperation with the Portuguese chairmanship on the following themes: ECGFF-EFCA workshop on 'Harnessing technology innovation for Coast Guard Operations and Enhanced Fisheries Control'; held on 23-25 January 2024 in Funchal, Portugal.
+The event was organised into three different thematic sessions, covering Multipurpose Maritime Operations (MMOs), Capacity Building and the Exchange Programme, and the Common Information Sharing Environment (CISE). - 2) The Agencies participated in several coast guard-related events including the European Maritime Day organised by the European Commission in Svendborg, Denmark, on 30-31 May 2024, where a joint workshop on 'Innovative technologies in support of coast guard functions' was held. - EFCA, EMSA, and Frontex participated in all the relevant Coast Guard-related activities and events as follows: - a.
+In the framework of the European Coast Guard Functions Forum (ECGFF), three workshops were co-organised by the Agencies in cooperation with the Portuguese chairmanship on the following themes: - ECGFF-EFCA workshop on 'Harnessing technology innovation for Coast Guard Operations and Enhanced Fisheries Control'; held on 23-25 January 2024 in Funchal, Portugal. - ECGFF-EMSA workshop on 'Exploring cutting-edge tools and technologies to enhance coast guard operations: a workshop on maritime domain awareness', held on 19-20 March 2024 in Lisbon, Portugal.